tc39/proposal-temporal/docs/absolute.md

 However, a difference of 30 seconds will still be 30 seconds even if `largestUnit` is `"hours"`.

 By default, the largest unit in the result is seconds.
-Weeks, months and years are not allowed, unlike the difference methods of the other Temporal types.
+Weeks, months, years, and days are not allowed, unlike the difference methods of the other Temporal types.
 This is because months and years can be different lengths depending on which month is meant, and whether the year is a leap year, which all depends on the start and end date of the difference.
 You cannot determine the start and end date of a difference between `Temporal.Absolute`s, because `Temporal.Absolute` has no time zone or calendar.
+In addition, weeks can be different lengths in different calendars, and days can be different lengths when the time zone has a daylight saving transition.

-If you do need to calculate the difference between two `Temporal.Absolute`s in years, months, or weeks, then you can make an explicit choice on how to eliminate this ambiguity, choosing your starting point by converting to a `Temporal.DateTime`.
+If you do need to calculate the difference between two `Temporal.Absolute`s in years, months, weeks, or days, then you can make an explicit choice on how to eliminate this ambiguity, choosing your starting point by converting to a `Temporal.DateTime`.
-For example, you might decide to base the calculation on your user's current time zone, or on UTC.
+For example, you might decide to base the calculation on your user's current time zone, or on UTC, in the Gregorian calendar.

 Take care when using milliseconds, microseconds, or nanoseconds as the largest unit.
 For some durations, the resulting value may overflow `Number.MAX_SAFE_INTEGER` and lose precision in its least significant digit(s).